Stronger demand for natural foods during the COVID-19 pandemic has created a boom in the honey industry in 2020.

-Honey, in Chinese (蜂蜜) has become so much a staple food that if you shop at a supermarket you will find it easier than sugar.
-Indeed, with a population of more than one billion 379 inhabitants consumption exceeds 300 000 tonnes per year, three times the volume exported, the Middle Kingdom is the world’s largest consumer of hive extract.
+Honey, in Chinese 蜂蜜, has become so much a staple food in China that you can find it more easily than sugar in a supermarket.
+Indeed, in 2020, with a population of more than 1.4 billion inhabitants, honey consumption exceeds 300 000 tonnes per year (three times the volume exported.)

-The production is exported to Europe, some Asian countries as an example of Japan or the United States.
-It is the official European supplier, to importing countries like Spain, Germany the United Kingdom.
-Indeed, the source of the Chinese honey, comes from small beekeepers of the Qinghai region of China, more exactly to the north-west of the country, a product which draws the doubt since it is likely to be counterfeited, which pushes to change the honey market in Asia-Pacific.
+The production is exported to Europe, some Asian countries, as Japan or the United States.
+China is the official European supplier, to importing countries like Spain, Germany the United Kingdom.
+Indeed, the source of the Chinese honey, comes from small beekeepers of the Qinghai region of China, more exactly to the north-west of the country, a product which draws the doubt since it is likely to be counterfeited,

 Repetitive counterfeit honey is hurting Chinese producers

 An unfortunate aspect of the Chinese honey industry is that its lucrative nature has also made it a popular arena for fake products.
 Even worse is that part of this fake or adulterated honey has made its way on the international market, seriously harming the image of honey from China.

 Few times when it comes to real honey in China, laboratories in the United States have begun to check the origin of the honey and its components to be able to certify it and therefore select the best honey for the consumer.

 Chinese honey is generally labeled as “made in Thailand”, the Philippines or Russia, and more recently Vietnam.
 Chinese honey was therefore removed from the European market, from 2002 and finally in 2011 since it contained chemicals and preservatives that made it dangerous for health.

 Because of the many fake honey products in China, quite a few Chinese prefer to buy imported honey, which is great news for non-Chinese honey producers.